 So 4K resolution is pretty big by comparison!
 So whilst most videos are viewed in high definition, what’s the benefit of shooting a small or large scale video production in the larger 4K format?

-4K makes it easier to edit interviews
+4K makes it easier to edit interviews and talking heads

 In the old days, we would use two cameras when filming interviews – both cameras would be focused on the subject, but one would be zoomed in to a close-up.
 This allowed us to cut between different angles to hide any edits and avoid jump cuts if we needed to edit anything out.